-Now, mind you, they didn’t hold onto it for very long.
+However, they didn’t hold onto it for long.
 By 1200, the Christian beachheads in Palestine had all been shoved back into the Mediterranean.
-The last of the Crusades, in 1270, was a fiasco that ended up not in Palestine, but in Tunisia.
-The Crusades, however, educated Europeans about two important things: First, how to organize and support large-scale expeditions and explorations of previously unknown territory and, second, how to enrich themselves from trade and cultural exchange with Palestine and the Islamic world.
+The last of the Crusades, in 1270, was a fiasco that ended up not in Palestine, but Tunisia.
+The Crusades, however, educated Europeans about two important things: first, how to organize and support large-scale expeditions and explorations of previously unknown territory and, second, how to enrich themselves from trade and cultural exchange with Palestine and the Islamic world.

 Islam might be, for Western Christians, still a foreign and a hostile religion.
 However, the peoples who professed Islam also possessed enormously attractive material resources that the Crusaders learned to trade for.
-They possessed art.
-They possessed ideas.
-They possessed technology that Europeans could have a fine time tinkering with.
+They possessed art, ideas, and above all, technology that Europeans could have a fine time tinkering with.

 Polo returned to Europe in 1295, and there published a rollicking account of his adventures, which demonstrated what fortunes could be made with the application of a little perseverance and ingenuity.
 But Polo was not alone.
-By 1300, Venice and a number of impoverished Italian cities were making themselves suddenly fabulously wealthy again by opening up trading shops and trading colonies all through the Middle East and along the shores of the Black Sea.
+By 1300, Venice and several impoverished Italian cities were making themselves suddenly wealthy again by opening up trading shops and colonies all through the Middle East and along the shores of the Black Sea.